2017 Women's March: Follow-up

 Following the march, the organizers of the Women's March on Washington posted the "10 Actions for the first 100 Days" campaign to keep up the momentum from the march.
 The first action included contacting senators about concerns, with an option of using "Hear Our Voice" postcards.
 A new action was provided every 10 days.

 Filmmaker Michael Moore called for 100 days of resistance, for Trump's first 100 days of his presidency.

 In July 2017, the Women's March official Twitter feed celebrated the birthday of Assata Shakur, an African-American on the FBI most wanted terrorists list who was convicted of murder, leading to criticism from conservative media outlets.
-In an August 1, 2017, editorial, Bari Weiss criticized three co-chairs for their association with Louis Farrakhan, and for failing to reject anti-Semitism.
-In a reply letter, co-chair Bob Bland dismissed critics as "apologists for the status quo, racist ideology and the white nationalist patriarchy".

 In October 2017, leaders of the decentralized Women's Marches across the country formed a new organization, March On, and launched a Super PAC called March On's Fight Back PAC.
 Led by Vanessa Wruble, one of the co-founders and chief architects of the Women's March on Washington, March On announced the goal of creating political change through their "March on the Polls" campaign, including marching people to voting booths for the November 2018 midterms for a "March on the Midterms".
 "March on aims to coordinate actions at the federal, state, and local level.

 On January 21, 2018, a second Women's March was held, taking place in cities around the world.
 Demonstrations were also held in 2019, 2020, 2021, and 2022.

+On January 18, 2025, just prior to the second inauguration of Donald Trump, the Women's March, having rebranded itself as the People's March, held protests all over the United States.